 Who is a dependent child?

 Dependent children may be your own children or those of the person you are sponsoring.
-According to Citizenship and Immigration Canada, they must:
+To be sponsored, they must:

 - Be under the age of 22 and not a spouse or common-law partner; or